-Our Book Club meets every other month and tries to match the cuisine for our pot-luck preceding the discussion to align with the story.
+Our Book Club meets every other month and tries to match the pot-luck cuisine to align with the story.
 This month our book was ‘Sarah’s Key’.
 I loved this book!
 If you’ve not read it, I highly recommend it.
-The book that took place in France during WWII.
+The story takes place in France during WWII.
 While food and cooking wasn’t the topic of the book, French Cuisine was the food du jour.

 French cooking brings Julia Child to mind but I was looking for something light and fresh.
 I was delighted to find a French Green Bean Salad that was perfect!